bharatrajagopalan/docusaurus-docker/README.md

 Create and serve a production ready build in port 3001

-if using node directly then use `scripts/serve.sh` which contains the below.
+if using node directly then use `scripts/serve.sh` (or via the `Serve` icon on the statusbar) which contains the below.

 ```bash
 npm ci